jkoelndorfer/website/content/resume-content/experience/bigcommerce.md

   of software engineering.
 * Launched BigCommerce's next-gen service mesh proxy, Envoy, in the cloud development environment.
-* Reduced cost of cloud development environment by 35% ($200,000 per year).
+* Reduced cost of cloud development environment by 35% (over $200,000 per year)
-* Designed and implemented cloud infrastructure management strategy using Terraform, Terragrunt, and Puppet.
+* Improved developer tooling reliability, reducing engineering time lost from more than 2400 FTE-hours/year to less than 240 FTE-hours/year.
-* Built fully Terraformed, secure, CI-deployable Kubernetes cluster in just three days to support BigCommerce's internal AI development playground.
+* Built fully Terraformed, secure, CI-deployable Kubernetes cluster in just three days to support BigCommerce's internal AI project.